A. J. McNamara: Federal judicial service

 On May 5, 1982, President Reagan nominated McNamara to a seat on the United States District Court for the Eastern District of Louisiana vacated by Judge Edward James Boyle Sr. He was confirmed by the United States Senate on June 18, 1982, and received his commission on June 21, 1982.
 He served as Chief Judge from 1999 to 2001, assuming senior status on June 9, 2001.
 His service terminated on December 2, 2014, due to his death.
 McNamara was succeeded on the court by Judge Jay C. Zainey, a nominee of President George W. Bush, who was confirmed on October 10, 2001.

 Private life

-McNamara married Alma J. Loisel, with whom he had had two sons, John Price McNamara and Dwight Loisel McNamara, and two daughters, Joni McNamara Parent and Nancy Ann McNamara Miller.
-McNaamara and his wife lived in Metairie, Louisiana.
+McNamara married Alma J. Loisel (c.
+1939–2023), with whom he had had two sons, John Price McNamara and Dwight Loisel McNamara, and two daughters, Joni McNamara Parent and Nancy Ann McNamara Miller.
+McNamara and his wife lived in Metairie, Louisiana.

 McNamara died at his home of progressive supranuclear palsy at the age of 78.
 He was interred at Greenwood Cemetery, New Orleans.